b3-exmo/b3-exmo.github.io/docs/Race/Skin of blackness.md

 ![image](/img/bert-staredown.gif){: .center .size40}

 For what it's worth, a poor fashion taste could be off-putting.
 I don't think the scriptural record describes much about the dating scene in ancient America.
 How did God cause, or force, the Lamanites to wear clothing that was dark?
 An affiliate deal with Hot Topic?
 How did God keep the Nephites' clothing white to distinguish from the Lamanites?
 What would prevent the Lamanites from wearing white clothing?
+How did this curse of clothing [extend to their descendants](https://www.churchofjesuschrist.org/study/scriptures/bofm/2-ne/5?lang=eng&id=p23#p23)?
 Scripture Central, do you hear yourselves as you make this statement?

 Right, okay, yes, the word "skin" [appears in other contexts](https://www.churchofjesuschrist.org/search?facet=scriptures&lang=eng&query=skin&subfacet=bofm&page=1).
 I guess we could extend this logic to say that Nephi, when he had [made a bellows](https://www.churchofjesuschrist.org/study/scriptures/bofm/1-ne/17?lang=eng&id=p11#p11) from the skins of beasts is part of God's divine disfavor.
 Those boars had hard hearts!

 I suppose that by being critical of the LDS church's theology, I've also become hard-hearted, and... maybe *someone* could tell that just based on my choice of attire.
 I've still got the suits I wore on the mission, though!
 They don't fit quite as well as they did ten years ago, but they are a dark, navy blue color. *Bam*, got 'em.
-Folks with business attire have been cursed for their iniquity.
-[Also it is hereditary](https://www.churchofjesuschrist.org/study/scriptures/bofm/2-ne/5?lang=eng&id=p23#p23), don't bang anyone who wears a suit.
+Folks with [business attire](https://www.churchofjesuschrist.org/imgs/ee8344a5cab711ee9eabeeeeac1e6526039b7d6e/full/1280%2C/0/default) have been cursed for their iniquity.
+[Also it is hereditary](https://www.churchofjesuschrist.org/study/scriptures/bofm/2-ne/5?lang=eng&id=p23#p23), so don't bang anyone whose parents wore a suit.

 &nbsp;

 ### Dark Skins as Body Paint
 > *Another proposal, recently put forward by Gerrit M. Steenblik, is that the Lamanites marked themselves by painting their skin dark.
 Art from the Classic Maya period illustrates that many elites “darkened their skins with paints, stains, and pigments for ceremonial purposes and as camouflage for warfare, hunting, and plunder.”
 This fits with Nephi’s reference to a “skin of blackness” in close association to describing the Lamanites as hunters “in the wilderness for beasts of prey.”
 Furthermore, the first occasion in which Nephi and his people encountered the Lamanites after being separated from them was likely during their “wars and contentions” (2 Nephi [5:24](https://www.churchofjesuschrist.org/study/scriptures/bofm/2-ne/5?lang=eng&id=p24#p24), [34](https://www.churchofjesuschrist.org/study/scriptures/bofm/2-ne/5?lang=eng&id=p34#p34)).
 The Amlicites also mark themselves in a military context ([Alma 3:4](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/3?lang=eng&id=p4#p4)).*

 Slow down, now, Mr. Steenblik...
 This is a manifestation of a curse we're talking about.
 Keep your eye on the ball— we're trying to defend the idea that being cursed with dark skin doesn't have racial implications.
 Sure, war paint exists.
 Can we connect the use of body paint to the idea of God cursing people who don't agree with him for the explicitly stated purpose "that they might not be enticing"?
 Presumably, with or without body paint?
-Does that body paint persist across generations?
+I can concede that I've never felt hot & bothered by a woman with war paint on.
+Does that body paint [persist across generations](https://www.churchofjesuschrist.org/study/scriptures/bofm/2-ne/5?lang=eng&id=p23#p23)?
 You aren't suggesting that the curse really means tattoos, are you?

 &nbsp;